New and Improved Information Technology

 How we reorganized, why it matters and our focus on innovation and customer service:

-A new Relationship Management unit and a focus on long-term benefits has allowed the Department to take a leadership role in working with departments to analyze their overall needs, help them plan for the future and find solutions which can be deployed city-wide.
+In the past few years Information Technology has increased its focus on alignment with our Customers and continues to develop areas of Relationship Management and Enterprise Process and Systems.
+Our focus on long-term benefits has allowed the Department to take a leadership role in working with other departments to analyze their overall needs, help them plan for the future and find solutions which can be used City-wide.

 How the Department is structured: